KinectToVR/k2vr-docs/src/pages/en/360/troubleshooting/notready.md

 ### Uninstalling

-Go to Windows Settings, then apps and features. **Or click this link [ms-settings:appsfeatures](ms-settings:appsfeatures) to go there directly.**
+Go to Windows Settings, then apps and features.
+<LinkButton href="ms-settings:appsfeatures">Open Apps and Features</LinkButton>

 In the **right-hand** search box, type "kinect" (without quotes).